Before you enable Credit Invoices

 Refunding an invoice now includes the following new options:

-Now if you issue a prorated refund, you can go back to the original invoice and refund the remaining amount.
+If you issue a prorated refund, you can now go back to the original invoice and refund the remaining amount.
 This option is available for refund credit invoices issued after the Credit Invoices feature was enabled.
 Legacy refund invoices will not have this option.

-When talking to customers, we learned that some of you are creating custom credits in order to refund an invoice originally paid with a payment method (e.g. - credit card) as a credit balance on the account.
+In the past, some customers created custom credits in order to refund paid invoices as a credit balance on the account.
 Now you have the option to refund to Credit in the refund flow on the Refund Preview page.
 Refunding to credit will issue a refund credit invoice with a Credit Balance that equals the Total Refund.
 Future invoices on the account will draw from the credit balance until the credit invoice is closed.

 Going back to our example above: If the original invoice was $100, paid with $20 of credit payment and an $80 credit card transaction, then refunding the entire invoice to credit will create a refund credit invoice with: